-Fillings and Dental Restorations in King West (Toronto), Burlington and St. Catharines!
+Fillings and Dental Restorations in Hamilton (Jackson Square), Burlington and St. Catharines!

 Sometimes the teeth require a little attention in the form of restoration or fillings.
 Both are materials that help artificially restore the function of the tooth.
 Different materials are used to construct fillings and restorations which we will discuss further now.

 This dental filling has been in the industry for more than 100 years and holds many benefits compared to the alternatives.
 It’s affordable, strong, durable and contains a bacteria-fighting agent to prevent reproduction of harmful bacteria.

 Amalgam actually has many uses because it is temporarily soft and can be manipulated easily to provide the perfect filling.
 It gradually hardens on the tooth after it’s applied.
 Amalgam will last much longer than composite fillings (up to 12 years).
 However, that may change in the near future with recent findings and improvements in composite materials.

 Dental composites are commonly used for patients needing fillings because they are less noticeable than silver ones since they are the same color as the tooth.
 While common, dental composites do not possess the level of durability and strength as metal or porcelain.
 In addition, white fillings are also at higher risk for discoloration and wear.

 You likely know someone that has mercury (silver) fillings that they had done a long time ago.
 Unfortunately, it’s been discovered that these silver fillings can actually weaken the tooth structure and we recommend an alternative.

 If you want fillings that are hardly noticeable you might consider porcelain or tooth-colored options.
 Both restorations help strengthen your teeth and are pleasing to the eye.

 If you have silver feelings that you want to have replaced with on-lays (tooth colored restorations) then we would be happy to help.
 You can expect this to involve two different appointments.